-Summer SNAP funds still available for low-income families; parents advised to check EBT records
+SNAP funds still available for low-income families; parents advised to check EBT records

 Latest Weather Blog

-Summer SNAP funds still available for low-income families; parents advised to check EBT records
+SNAP funds still available for low-income families; parents advised to check EBT records

-BATON ROUGE — More than 1.4 million dollars in special summer Supplemental Nutrition Assistance Program benefits from 2023 have gone unused and will expire in less than 30 days, according to the Baton Rouge-based Alliance to Defeat Hunger.
+BATON ROUGE — More than 1.4 million dollars in special Supplemental Nutrition Assistance Program benefits from 2023 have gone unused and will expire in less than 30 days, according to the Baton Rouge-based Alliance to Defeat Hunger.

 Parents who received federal SNAP benefits at that time should check their EBT records to make sure the funds have been used, the alliance said.